samroberts707/Craftible/README.md

 - Update hosts files with either correct IP addresses or domain names
 - Git URL

+### SECURITY NOTICE!!!!
+There are two ansible vault files that come with insecure and un-encryted data, these need to be filled out properly and encrypted before use.
+These are located:

+    ./group_vars/production/vault.yml
+    ./group_vars/staging/vault.yml

+These files contain sensitive information, please generate your own values and then run the following commands also using your own passwords that you'll need to save.

+    ansible-vault encrypt ./group_vars/production/vault.yml
+    ansible-vault encrypt ./group_vars/staging/vault.yml

 Once all the above items have been updated you can deploy to either Staging or Production with the following commands:

 **Playbooks**